aws/aws-graviton-getting-started/aws-lambda/README.md

 ### Building a Lambda function with binary dependencies

 This function has no binary dependencies.
 If you do have a function that required compilation for arm64, AWS SAM can use an arm64 build container image to create the artifacts for arm64.
-This allows you to build arm64 specific dependencies on an x86 workstation.
+This functionality works both ways.
+You can build arm64 specific dependencies on an x86 workstation and also build x86 specific dependencies on an arm64 workstation.

 Specify `--use-container` to use the build container.
 ```